Telecom & IT Blog | Explore Our Recources | Tailwind

 Always hire experienced, certified professionals to install and terminate your cabling to ensure your new structured cabling infrastructure meets all applicable codes and standards.

-Test and Certify Cabling
+Test & Certify Cabling

 Once installed, a qualified contractor should validate that your cabling works as intended by testing cable runs and certifying performance.